braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 ### Listen for changes {#updates}

-You can configure the Braze SDK to listen and update your app when feature flags have been refreshed by our SDK.
+You can configure the Braze SDK to listen and update your app when feature flags are refreshed by the SDK.

 This is useful if you want to update your app if a user is no longer eligible for a feature.
 For example, setting some state in your app based on whether or not a feature is enabled, or one of its property values.